jamespmernin/Rails-Ninja/README.md

 Great!
 Now we'll need some data to see if everything is working the way we think.

 ## Seed Data
-Scroll to the top of this repository and open `seed_one.rb`.
-Copy and paste the data there into your `db/seed.rb` file.
-Then, run `rails db:seed`.
+Next, go to your `db/seeds.rb` folder and run `rails db:seed`

+**Don't uncomment and run the Student instances since you haven't created Student model yet.**

 Let's use the console and Active Record to explore our data.
 In the terminal type `rails c` to open up the console so we can check our app's database, and using Active Record, check the following:
   - `Dojo.all`